jcordtz/a_data_platform/README.md

 This document explains how you could create a data platform that will be able to handle "whatever might come" and hence give you the ability to at least from a data perspective navigate these opportunities/challenges.

+> [!NOTE]
+> This document will represent a ever lasting *work in progress*, as we learn new stuff all the time.

 ## Background

 This document is based on the experiences of various Microsoft customers who wanted to streamline the creation of a data platform utilizing cloud services for analytical tasks.